Little and often, our visiting care makes a real difference

 Unlike residential care, visiting care is carried out in your own home, to your own timetable.
 It allows you to have the support you need without the disruption of moving into a care or nursing home.

 Visiting care is also completely unique to your needs and requirements – if there are certain aspects of your care that you prefer to do yourself, like showering or personal care for example, our carers will always respect your choice and independence.
-Visiting care can also be adapted should find you need more help with specific tasks or if your needs are becoming more advanced.
+Visiting care can also be adapted should you find you need more help with specific tasks or if your needs are becoming more advanced.

 With the one-to-one support from a trained carer, you can enjoy what matters most to you.
 With a fully-managed and regulated service, you can be sure that the care you and your family receives is safe and of the highest level.